 ASHRAE and other organizations have long played a leading role in the built environment, including healthcare, including establishing standards for the equipment and processes needed for clean environments, providing segregated ventilation systems for isolation units and providing treatment and filtration processes to minimize the propagation of infectious agents, including viruses like SARS-CoV-2, which causes COVID-19.

 Wade Conlan, P.E., CxA, CPMP, LEED AP® BD+C, Hanson’s commissioning discipline manager, is the chair of ASHRAE’s Environmental Health Committee and one of five ETF corresponding members.
 Through Wade’s expertise and direct involvement with ASHRAE and the ETF, Hanson is on the front lines regarding the impacts of the pandemic and providing vital information to our clients as their “trusted adviser.”
 We are available to answer your questions and offer guidance.
-You can email your questions directly to COVIDemail@example.com or fill out this form with your questions, and we will send them to the ETF for responses, then compile and send the responses to you with other updated information from the ETF.
+You can email your questions directly to COVIDfirstname.lastname@example.org, and we will send them to the ETF for responses, then compile and send the responses to you with other updated information from the ETF.

 Hanson’s heating, ventilating and air conditioning (HVAC) experts review building characteristics and requirements for items such as isolation areas when we provide facility condition assessments, commissioning and retro-commissioning services to our clients.
 Our team is adept at working with you to adjust your building systems to mitigate transmission or to help you take the correct steps to make your building unoccupied for the duration of a stay-at-home order to reduce energy consumption while still protecting it.
 We can also help you restart your building and tactically commission the systems to check operation and the systems’ efficiency and verify that the systems and equipment operate correctly after being shut down.
 Our team of engineers can also assist with the design of new isolation areas and temporary field hospitals and clinics or retrofit facilities to accomplish isolation or create negative pressure enclosures.
 These services can help in the nationwide effort to flatten the curve and minimize exposure to our brave, front-line healthcare workers.
 We will work closely with our clients to assist them with the challenges presented by the COVID-19 virus so they can maintain their buildings to help minimize the pandemic and decrease the likelihood of future outbreaks.